ricardomm7/leaflink/docs/sprintC/us021/03.design/Readme.md

 According to the taken rationale, the conceptual classes promoted to software classes are:

-* Vehicle
+* Task

 Other software classes (i.e. Pure Fabrication) identified:

+* AddEntryToToDoListGUI
+* ToDoListController
 * Repositories
-* RegisterToDoEntryUI
-* EntryRepository
-* RegisterToDoEntryController
+* ToDoListRepository

 ## 3.2.
 Sequence Diagram (SD)